azmatalism/azmatalism/README.md

 ## I'm Developer !
 - 👨‍💻 I'm iOS and Android developer
-- 🌐 Java, Swift, and React Native
+- 🔠 Java, Swift, and React Native
-- 🔭 develop application on [android Studio], Xcode and [VS Code]
+- 🔭 develop application on android Studio, Xcode and VS Code
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to develop new application 🤣